 - Hanjeongsik – Hanjeongsik is a full-course traditional Korean meal with multiple courses and banchan.

 - Juk – Anything listed as juk on a menu is a type of porridge, such as dakjuk, a chicken rice porridge.
 They can be sweet or savory.

 - Pojangmacha – Pojangmacha are street food vendors.
 In the night markets you’ll find loads of delicious treats, including bungeoppang or bungeo-ppang, which are sweet goldfish-shaped breads filled with sweet red bean paste.
 And for something savory, try kkochi, which includes a variety of different foods served on skewers including crispy spiral cut potatoes or grilled chicken or beef.

-Want to save these travel tips?
+Want to save these Korean food terms for your trip to Seoul?
 Pin it to your TRAVEL board! 🙂